Adam's Station |

 Fort Blount

 A Territorial Militia blockhouse was earlier constructed in 1792 or 1793, at the ferry landing for the Avery Trace, known simply as the Blockhouse at the Crossing of the Cumberland (or Cumberland Ford).
-It may have been located on the east side of the river, opposite the future site of Fort Blount, but the site has never been found archaeologically.
+It was located on the east (or south) side of the river, opposite the future site of Fort Blount, but the site has never been found archaeologically (site 40JK131).
 Cordell Hull Lake was created in 1973, inundating the old eastern bank of the river at this location.

 Lindsley Archaeological Site